DataGomes/TopicAI/README.md

 set_api_keys(
     pybliometrics_key="your_pybliometrics_key",
-    voyage_key="your_voyage_key",
+    voyage_key="your_openai_key",
-    together_key="your_together_key"
+    openai_key="your_openai_key"
 )
 ```

-Ensure you have the necessary permissions and subscriptions for Scopus API, Voyage AI, and Together AI.
+Ensure you have the necessary permissions and subscriptions for Scopus API, Voyage AI, and OpenAI AI.

 ## Usage